 - 1.1.
 The Council's Whistleblowing Policy and Procedure was first introduced in October 1997.
-Since that time the policy has been updated and reviewed periodically to ensure it is compliant with any changes in legislation or guidance. - 1.2.
-The policy establishes a system whereby employees of the Council, including agency workers, consultants, users of its services, members of the public and Councillors, are able to report suspected wrongdoing.
-By doing so the Council publicly declares that, it does not tolerate malpractice or fraudulent activities in the operation of its services.
+Since that time the policy has been updated and reviewed periodically to ensure it is compliant with any changes in legislation or guidance, most notably a light touch review was undertaken earlier this year. - 1.2.
+The policy establishes a system whereby employees of the Council, including agency workers, consultants, users of its services, members of the public and

+Councillors, are able to report suspected wrongdoing.
+By doing so the Council publicly declares that it does not tolerate malpractice or fraudulent activities in the operation of its services.

 - 1.3.
 The Council's Whistleblowing Policy highlights the legal protection for workers who "blow the whistle" (i.e. the 'Whistleblower') and ensure that they do not suffer any recriminations, victimisation or harassment as a result of raising a concern with the Council.
 An employee who makes a protected disclosure benefits from legal protection if they have a reasonable belief that the issue being raised is in the public interest. - 1.4.
 Employees are protected under the Public Interest Disclosure Act 1998 as amended, which means that the Council cannot discriminate against them because they made such a complaint.
 That protection is not subject to any qualifying period of employment and is referred to as a 'day one' right in employment law.
 The principles of protection are also applied to non-employees under the Council's Whistleblowing Policy and Procedure. - 1.5.
 The Council's appointed Whistleblowing Officer is the Director of Connected Chelmsford.
 However, the day-to-day management and handling of issues raised is dealt with by the Legal & Democratic Services Manager or, in their absence, the Human Resources Services Manager.
 Both have delegated authority to receive and investigate complaints under the procedure whilst safeguarding the confidentiality of the complainant as far as is possible.
 Normally this means the identity of the whistleblower will only be known by the officer managing the complaint and any investigator.
 All complaints raised are fully considered and dealt with swiftly. - 1.6.
 In many cases the issue raised is not strictly a whistleblowing matter but a complaint about a service received from the Council.
 In those cases the matter is passed to the relevant department to resolve direct with the complainant.
 This is noted on the papers and is then dealt with outside the Whistleblowing procedure. - 1.7.
 As is best practice an annual report is made to the Governance Committee regarding the issues addressed.
-The last such report was made in 2021 and this report provides the update since that time.
-As part of this year's review the Council's existing Retention and Destruction Policy has been considered in relation to Whistleblowing complaints.
-The retention period for ordinary complaints has been applied to Whistleblowing complaints which means that records are kept for 6 years after matters are completed.
+The last such report was made in 2022 and this report provides the update since that time.
+The Council's existing Retention and Destruction Policy is relation to Whistleblowing complaints is to retain records for 6 years after matters are completed and accordingly the report has been updated to include data from the last 6 years.